agourlay/omnibus/README.md

 ## Reactive modes

-Omnibus supports reactive modes in order to replay specific sequence of events from topics.
+Omnibus supports reactive modes via url parameters in order to replay specific sequence of events from topics.

 The supported modes are: